The Toll of Bolsonaro’s Disastrous Covid-19 Response

-A Brazilian Senate committee will vote today on a 1,100-page report that lays bare what happens when a country’s president adopts policies with utter disregard for human rights during a pandemic.
+A Brazilian Senate committee yesterday approved on a 1,100-page report that lays bare what happens when a country’s president adopts policies with utter disregard for human rights during a pandemic.

 The report was the result of months of hearings and investigation by the committee into the government’s response to the Covid-19 pandemic.
 It portrays a president who turned his back on science and endangered the health and lives of Brazilians.